-When I was researching my piece on Matilda the other week I came across the rather delightful fact that Roald Dahl had initially intended for her to be an absolute horror.
+While researching a piece on Matilda recently I came across the rather delicious fact that Roald Dahl had initially intended for her to be an absolute horror.
 His template for the character was another Matilda, the doomed anti-heroine from one of Hilaire Belloc’s Cautionary Tales for Children.
 This Matilda, so the subtitle explains, ‘Told lies and was burned to death.’

 Belloc’s Matilda was first published, alongside a number of other distressing morality poems in 1907.
 While much of this prolific writer’s serious political and religious writing has turned to dust, the Cautionary Tales remain.
 And along with his other work, The Bad Child’s Book of Beasts, Belloc’s comic verse was surely a majorinspiration for Dahl’s Revolting Rhymes and Dirty Beasts.